 How to choose the best 75 inch TV

-Make sure that you're not trying to mount your new, expensive TV with an ill-fitting bracket, measuring the dimensions and weight of you screen before looking for the perfect mount.
-Most will list the optimal TV size and maximum weight - pay attention to these and you shouldn't go wrong.
+In short, make sure that you're not trying to mount your new, expensive TV with an ill-fitting bracket, measuring the dimensions and weight of you screen before looking for the perfect mount.
+Most will list the optimal TV size and maximum weight - pay attention to these and you shouldn't go too far wrong.